 visual bubble

-The Society of Critical Care Medicine (SCCM) offers several resources for guideline leaders, panelists, and public members to assist in the guidelines development process.
+SCCM offers resources for guidelines leaders, panelists, and public members to assist in the guidelines development process.

 SCCM Guidelines Standard Operating Procedures Manual

-The Standard Operating Procedure Manual highlights steps and processes for the development, publication, and dissemination of evidence-based guidelines and clinical practice parameters developed by SCCM volunteers and staff.
+The SOP Manual highlights steps and processes for the development, publication, and dissemination of evidence-based guidelines and clinical practice parameters developed by SCCM volunteers and staff.
 The purpose of publishing guidelines is to optimize patient care.
-This manual delineates important aspects of processes in accordance with standards set by the SCCM Council with implementation via the American College of Critical Care Medicine Board of Regents.
+The manual delineates important aspects of processes in accordance with standards set by the SCCM Council with implementation via the ACCM BOR.

 Conflict of Interest

-SCCM guidelines include rigorous governance processes related to conflict of interest (COI).
-This infographic describes the types of COI individuals should consider when submitting forms for service on SCCM clinical practice or administrative guidelines development panels.
+SCCM guidelines include rigorous governance processes related to COI.
+This infographic describes the types of COI applicants should consider when applying to serve on SCCM clinical practice or administrative guidelines development panels.

 Clinical Practice and Administrative Guidelines: Frequently Asked Questions for Public Members